upnext/blekit-android/README.md

 # Android BLEKit Library

-An Android library for BLEKit developers to ease the interaction with Beacons.
+An Android library for BLEKit developers to ease interaction with Beacons.

 ---
 ## What does this library do?

 It allows pre-configured interaction with Beacons.

-Configuration is provided in JSON file format (described later on) - either directly or as a link to an existing JSON on the web.
+Configuration is provided in JSON file format (described later in this document) - either directly or as a link to an existing JSON on the web.

-Basic objects present in cofiguration are:
+The basic objects presented in the cofiguration are:

-* BLEAction - represents an action to be executed, eg. show a Dialog with given message or perform a check-in to Facebook
+* BLEAction - represents an action to be executed, eg. show a Dialog with a given message, or perform a check-in to Facebook

 * BLECondition - represents a condition that has to be met in order for the BLEAction to be executed, eg. 'enter' (beacon has appeared), 'cameImmediate' (beacon became very close to the device)